thecybermind/thecybermind/README.md

 I am originally from the United States, but I am currently in Bulgaria with my wife and our dog.

-My longtime project has been QMM.
-It is a dynamic plugin manager for games based on the Quake 3 (and Quake 2!) engine.
+My longtime project has been QMM (Quake3 MultiMod).
+It is a dynamic plugin manager for games based on the Quake 3 engine (and now also the Quake 2 engine!).
 It functions similar to [Metamod](http://metamod.org/) for Half-Life and [Metamod:Source](https://www.sourcemm.net/) for the Source engine (Half-Life 2).

 I began writing it while at University of Maryland in 2004, and it was originally hosted on SourceForge, and for a short time also on PlanetQuake.